laisbsc/kedro_penguins/README.md

         fig.set_size_inches(12, 12)
         return fig
 ```
-Note that the code inside the for loop is similar to the individual functions on the notebook.
+Now, compare the code snippet in the funtion with the one on the notebook (below).
+Note the similarity between the code inside the for loop above and the individual functions.
 ![image](docs/images/notebook_pic.png)

 Kedro nodes are meant to be pure Python functions.
 Hence, the `savefig()` cell not being necessary.
 Instead, we will create a dataset to save the plots.
 To do so,